List of The Critic characters: Doris Grossman

-Doris is Jay's make-up artist.
+Doris Grossman (voiced by Doris Grau) is Jay's make-up artist.
 She is a 65-year-old chain smoker, only has one lung and anytime a cigarette is removed from her mouth a new one appears.
-In the episode "Every Doris Has Her Day", there was a possibility that she was Jay's biological mother (there are many similarities between his circumstances and her own son whom she gave up for adoption), but was proven not to be from a DNA test.
-She also tries to be attractive to Duke, by purring to him and sending him nude photos of herself.
 Doris lives in a very spacious and luxurious apartment, affordable to her since it has been "rent controlled since 1946", and also for the fact that Duke pays her $300,000 per annum, believing that this was what average people earned.
-Her rent is $120 per month.
-She says that one of her talents is making shapes out of cigarette smoke, but when she tried to make a bunny she created one with a demonic face which told her "Doris...
-Tick!
-Tock!"
-She was once a Commercial actress for Phleghm Fatale Cigarettes, but her career in acting ended after she "got knocked up by the Fruit of the Loom banana."
-Doris was once married to horror-movie actor Lon Chaney as evidenced on her arm tattoo.
+Doris was previously a commercial actress for Phleghm Fatale Cigarettes, but her career in acting ended after she "got knocked up by the Fruit of the Loom banana."